-Masters in Educational Leadership Administration Degrees in Orlando
+Masters in Educational Leadership & Administration in Orlando

 - A Master of Arts (MA) degree is a research degree that often requires a thesis.
 It may suit teachers who want to continue in the classroom or pursue administrative careers.